rajrao/mypublicnotes/PowerBi/PowerQuery/GroupedIndex.md

-This technique is useful for removing duplicates, especially with tables you will end up using as dimensions.
+This technique is useful for removing duplicates or for adding a grouped index (a row number based on some sort of grouping).
+Because this allows you to get rid of duplicate rows based on a specific sort order, its especially useful for tables you will end up using as dimensions (1 side of a 1:n).

-1. Adding a grouped index:

-  To add an index by some sort of grouping:
     1. Sort the table by the columns you want grouped.
 Use:

             Table.Sort(InputTable,{{"Column1", Order.Ascending},{"Column2", Order.Descending}})